 Because the county has a persistently high poverty rate, there is a need for increased public housing.
-This public housing, whether it be through housing projects or Section 8 voucher programs, must be placed in an area near economic and educational opportunities.
+Such housing, in the form of a public housing complex or through the Section 8 Housing Choice Voucher Program, must be placed in an area near economic and educational opportunities.
 That way, low-income people will have greater access to jobs and economic opportunities.